StanfordVL/GibsonEnv/README.md

 ### Deploying Locally
 - You need to have `OpenCV-Python` installed on your machine.
 We recommend setting up a `conda environment` before you start.
 To install OpenCV, `conda install -c menpo opencv3 -y` does the job.
-- You will need a pytorch model file and a dataset to render the views, contact feixia@stanford.edu to obtain the model and the data.
+- You will need a pytorch model file and a dataset to render the views, download [here](https://drive.google.com/file/d/0B93GhAQhsnjBX2RCZkEwRlBORlU/view?usp=sharing).
 Replace the path in `init.sh` with path to the model and the data.
 - Build renderer with `./build.sh`
 - Run `init.sh`, this will run the rendering engine and vncserver.
 - If your purpose is to debug your agent locally, this is all you need to do.